 The first of the Akira Kurosawa movies on this list is Yojimbo, a classic film of the samurai genre.

-Under the name Sanjuro Kuwabatake, he pits the two rivals against each other and slowly causes both of their downfalls.
+Under the assumed name of Sanjuro Kuwabatake (played by Toshirō Mifune), he pits the two rivals against each other and slowly causes both of their downfalls.

-Yojimbo eventually got a sequel that was also co-written, produced, directed, and edited by Akira Kurosawa.
-Now that's a man with a vision!
+Yojimbo eventually got a sequel called Sanjuro, which was also co-written, produced, directed, and edited by Akira Kurosawa.
+You'll find it included further down on this list.

 The plot of this film centers on four different witnesses to a rape and murder, all of whom have their own perspectives on what they saw.